November's Chopin: Critical reception

-Reception
+Accolades

-The album was nominated for two Golden Melody Awards.
+November's Chopin was nominated for two Golden Melody Awards.
 The album won for an IFPI Hong Kong Top Sales Music Award for Top 10 Best Selling Mandarin Albums of the Year.
-The track, "Drifting", was nominated a Golden Horse Award for Best Original Film Song and a Hong Kong Film Award for Best Original Film Song.
+The album was awarded the Best Original Album award at the 2005 Metro Radio Music Awards.
+The album was also placed on the shortlist of the Top 10 Albums of the Year by the Chinese Musicians Exchange Association.